S4NKALP/DevGen/README.md

 ---

-**DevGen** isn't just another CLI tool—it's your development workflow on steroids.
-By leveraging state-of-the-art AI models, DevGen turns tedious manual tasks into one-click magic.
+**DevGen** isn't just another CLI tool it's your development workflow on steroids.
+By leveraging state of the art AI models, DevGen turns tedious manual tasks into one click magic.
 From semantic commit messages to comprehensive release notes, DevGen handles the boring stuff so you can focus on building.

 ## ⚡ Why DevGen?

+**🧠 AI Brain**
-- **🧠 AI Brain**: Semantic commit messages powered by Gemini, OpenAI, Claude, HuggingFace, and OpenRouter.
+Semantic commit messages powered by Gemini, OpenAI, Claude, HuggingFace, and OpenRouter.
 It reads your diffs and understands your code.

+**🚀 Battle Tested**
-- **🚀 Battle Tested**: Generates **Conventional Commits** and **Semantic Versioning** compliant changelogs that actually make sense.
+Generates **Conventional Commits** and **Semantic Versioning** compliant changelogs that actually make sense.

+**⚡ Lightning Fast**
-- **⚡ Lightning Fast**: Smart caching and async operations mean you never wait longer than necessary.
+Smart caching and async operations mean you never wait longer than necessary.

+**Project Essentials**
-- **Project Essentials**: Quickly add `.gitignore` and license files to your existing projects.
+Quickly add `.gitignore` and license files to your existing projects.
 Access cached templates instantly, even without internet.

+**🛠️ Zero Friction**
-- **🛠️ Zero Friction**: Interactive setup gets you running in seconds.
+Interactive setup gets you running in seconds.

 ## 📦 Installation